MaziveVelocity/team-profile-generator/README.md

 To use this application you will need to clone the repository or download files.
 Once you have the files bring up your prefered terminal (NOTE: this application utilizies NODE.js and must be installed) and then travel to the file folder you have stored the application.
-When your there run ``node index`` in the terminal.
-The application will then run.
+When your there run ``node install`` in the terminal to download dependencies

 ## Languages